All Episodes

 I hate cleaning.

-But the most impressive thing to me is Noralink, which is going to use artificial intelligence.
+But the most impressive thing to me is Neuralink, which is going to use artificial intelligence.

-Right now, they are confident that they are coming up with the technology that'll allow the blind to see and allow people with spinal cord injuries to be able to walk again.
+Right now, they are confident that they are coming up with a technology that'll allow the blind to see and allow people with spinal cord injuries to be able to walk again.

-The retirement thing for um air traffic controllers is is also again, it just shows how much he doesn't know.
+The retirement thing for air traffic controllers is also, again, it just shows how much he doesn't know.

-I know people talk about him as as a genius, but to me, I I I think he's probably one of the dumbest, luckiest people to to exist uh on on this um earth.
+I know people talk about him as a genius, but to me, I think he's probably one of the dumbest, luckiest people to exist on this earth.

 The retirement age for air traffic controls is 55 or 25 years of service.

-So we unless we raise their retirement age, if they retired, they're not coming back.
+So unless we raise their retirement age, if they retire, they're not coming back, right?

 Well, let me just say this.